ZZhaiDev/BMLF/README.md

 This project will mainly include four parts: House&Apartment renting, School&City activities, Eat Drink Have Fun, and Immigration information.

-But, the first release version will only contain house renting.
-We plan to release the first version before 20 Jun.

 ## Releases
 * V1.0 Released at 06/19/2019